zo0o0ot/speaker-page/content/slides/stress-at-work-cbt-devfestwi/index.md

 Each of our lives is a story.

-Our story is how we make sense of what is happening around us, as well as what's happening inside of us.
+Our story is how we make sense of what is happening around us, as well as what's happening inside us.

 We tell this story to ourselves, often without realizing it.